How to Make Yourself Burp: Everything You Need to Know

 Burp Technique #2: The Fizzy Chug

-Carbonated beverages are like rocket fuel for burps.
+Carbonated beverages are like rocket fuel for belching.
 Drinking anything bubbly builds up gas in your stomach, which will trigger some impressive burps.
 But if you want to induce a Paul Hunn-level burp, sipping carbonated beverages won’t cut it.
 You need to chug, dude.

 Slam that drink as quickly as you can.
-This will help you swallow more air, produce more pressure, and build up a burp faster than drinking your beverage casually.
+This will help you swallow excess air, produce more pressure, and build up a burp faster than drinking your beverage casually.
 This is how Paul Hunn prepared for his record-breaking burp.

 After experimentation at DUDE Headquarters, we narrowed down the best burp fuels: